vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 Vega supports two signed message data sources:
 * Open Oracle data source
 * JSON messages

-!!!!
-Specification - needs more information about that.
-The difference between the proposal specifications and then the data that gets fed in at the right time.

-For a market proposer looking to choose which signed message data source is best for their market, it's recommended use data that's already in Open Oracle format, with a signature, if it exists.
-If the relevant market/asset data doesn't exist in Open Oracle, then create and use a signed JSON message.

-### Data source guidance
+## Choosing and verifying data
 Whether it's when voting for a market, or when choosing a market to trade on, it's important to verify the data source specification for the market.
 Voters and traders should verify that you trust the public key signing the data, as well as the data filters being used.

 Those proposing a market/providing data should verify that the data source they're using is reliable and will provide accurate information for network participants.

+For a market proposer looking to choose which signed message data source is best for their market, it's recommended use data that's already in Open Oracle format, with a signature, if it exists.
+If the relevant market/asset data doesn't exist in Open Oracle, then create and use a signed JSON message.

 ### Open Oracle data
 Signed ABI encoded data sources, such as Open Oracle, are equivalent to Posters in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3), taking signed price reports and posting them to the Vega chain.
 As Open Oracle reports include signatures, the data can still be verified against its source.